outpoot/bliptext/README.md

     - We don't want to waste your & our time

 # License
+This project uses dual licensing:

+## 1. Article Content
+All article content derived from Wikipedia is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).
+See [LICENSE-CONTENT.md](LICENSE-CONTENT.md) for details.

+## 2. Code and Original Content
-This project is licensed under **Attribution-NonCommercial 2.0 International**.
+The code and original content of this project (excluding Wikipedia-derived content) is licensed under **Attribution-NonCommercial 2.0 International**.

 ### You are free to:
 - 📩✅ Share — copy and redistribute the material in any medium or format
 - 🔁✅ Adapt — remix, transform, and build upon the material